MICA Gallery

 MICA Gallery is an art gallery located near the Cadogan Gardens junction on Pavilion Road, Knightsbridge, London, England.

 It was the first gallery in the United Kingdom to focus on modern Islamic art.

 Description and nomenclature

 MICA is an abbreviation of Modern Islamic and Contemporary Art.

 The gallery is 1500 sqft in size and specialises in Modern Islamic and Contemporary art.

 History

 The gallery was founded by Reedah El-Saie in 2007.
 It was the first gallery in the United Kingdom to focus on modern Islamic art.

-El-Saie, is British-Pakistani barrister married to an Egyptian in London, and has used the gallery to promote the work of young British-Pakistani artists such as Nurjan, Khaver Idrees, Maaida Noor and Shafaq Ahmed.
+El-Saie, is a British-Pakistani barrister married to an Egyptian in London, and has used the gallery to promote the work of young British-Pakistani artists such as Nurjan, Khaver Idrees, Maaida Noor, and Shafaq Ahmed.